Xiegu G90 Digital Modes Setup with DE-19 Interface

 Final Thoughts

-The Xiegu G90 paired with the DE-19 interface is a compact, effective solution for apartment-based HF digital operation.
+The Xiegu G90 & DE-19 combo makes for a compact and efficient setup for HF digital modes.
 Despite the limitations of restricted antenna space and QRP power levels, this setup has proven capable of working the world on FT8, RTTY, and other digital modes.